-Furthermore, Stefan Sika, Policy Analystat the European Policy Centre, a Brussels-based think tank on European Union affairs, expressed that environmental information should not be solely available online, but also offline (e.g., newspapers, notes in public spaces, etc.).
+Furthermore, Stefan Sika, Policy Analyst at the European Policy Centre, a Brussels-based think tank on European Union affairs, expressed that environmental information should not be solely available online, but also offline (e.g., newspapers, notes in public spaces, etc.).

-Lastly, Laura O'Brien, UN Advocacy Officer at Access Now, highlighted the lack of internet access, which disproportionately affects people in marginalized communities, such as women and girls, people in racial and ethnic minority groups, rural and indigenous populations, and people with disabilities.
-Open, affordable, and universal internet connectivity is a means to enable the realization of other rights.
+Lastly, Laura O'Brien, UN Advocacy Officer at Access Now, highlighted the lack of internet access, which disproportionately affects people in under-served and at-risk communities, such as women and girls, people in racial and ethnic minority groups, rural and indigenous populations, and people with disabilities.
+Open, secure, affordable, and universal internet connectivity is a means to enable the realization of other rights.
 It ensures individuals can communicate and document the environmental impacts on their communities and access the information they need.